Written by Kevin Fedarko

 The photo on the cover shows a wooden dory blasting down the Colorado in the heart of the Grand Canyon but there is so much more to this great book than the fastest ride down the river.

-No doubt the drama of that ride is exciting, but the book also provides a delightful account of the Grand Canyon, the origins of the Glen Canyon Dam & the Hoover Dam, the graceful dory, and how the famous Colorado river silt changed the landscape of Southern California including the creation of the Salton Sea.
+No doubt the drama of that ride is exciting, but the book also provides a deep look into the discovery of the Grand Canyon, the origins of the Glen Canyon Dam & the Hoover Dam, the graceful wooden dory, and how the famous Colorado river silt changed the landscape of Southern California including the creation of the Salton Sea.

 If nothing else is of interest here, at the very least you'll learn about the secret weapon used by the Sierra Club to fend off other proposed dams inside the Grand Canyon - essentially converting it to a man-made lake - and that is the great environmentalist, Martin Litton.
 (Martin Litton (environmentalist) - Wikipedia).